laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 = 0.9.7 (August 5, 2014): Production-readiness release IV =
 * Added support for all standard as well as custom post types
+* Instead of modifying the_title, we now prepend a purchase button to the post content to prevent various compatibility issues
 * Added shortcode to align premium content shortcodes
 * Changed advanced settings mechanism from file-based to WordPress filters
 * Increased robustness of installation and activation procedure